 Train With Your Kid

 These fundamentals help in every sport.
-Before you dive into sport-specific drills, build a base of general athleticism that transfers everywhere.
+Before sport-specific drills, build a base of general athleticism that transfers everywhere.

 The best part: most of this takes 10–20 minutes and can happen in the yard, the driveway, or the garage.